ireina7/divide-and-conquer-leetcode/doc/leetcode/README.md

-# Guide for leetcode module
+# Guide for leetcode doc

 If you want to share your knowledge on leetcode solutions, please follow the following tips:
 - Organize the directory and file structure as the code source file (but no programming language difference).